 - In the rain, the Montreal Museum of Fine Arts is always a fascinating way to spend an afternoon, with rotating exhibitions and creative hands-on events in a beautiful modernist space.

-For more festivals, including the Just for Laughs Comedy Festival, and the Montreal World Film Festival, a summer series of fireworks shows, and the winter extravaganza, “IglooFest”, please see the Montreal Tourism Board’s festival page.
+For more festivals, including the Montreal World Film Festival, a summer series of fireworks shows, and the winter extravaganza, “IglooFest”, please see the Montreal Tourism Board’s festival page.
 To list them all out here would take up this entire post, but I wanted to highlight a few as it’s definitely a highlight of the city.

 Also note that Montreal Museum Day happens once per year, where the city’s full roster of museums are free to enter.
 For 2016, it is May 29.